Elizabeth Coatsworth: Career

 Coatsworth began her career publishing her poetry in magazines.
-Her first book was a poetry collection for adults, Fox Footprints, in 1912.
-A conversation with her friend, Louise Seaman, who had just founded the first children's book publishing department in the United States at Macmillan, led Coatsworth to write her first children's book, The Cat and the Captain.
+Her first book was a poetry collection for adults, Fox Footprints (1912).
+A conversation with her friend Louise Seaman, who had just founded the United States' first children's book publishing department at Macmillan, led Coatsworth to write her first children's book, The Cat and the Captain.
 In 1930 she published The Cat Who Went to Heaven.
-The story of an artist who is painting a picture of Buddha for a group of monks, it won the Newbery Medal for "the most distinguished contribution to American literature for children".Nineteenth-Century Children's Writers says "Coatsworth reached her apogee in her nature writing, notably The Incredible Tales".
+The story of an artist who is painting a picture of the Buddha for a group of monks, it won the Newbery Medal for "the most distinguished contribution to American literature for children".

+Nineteenth-Century Children's Writers says "Coatsworth reached her apogee in her nature writing, notably The Incredible Tales".
 These four books were published for adults in the 1950s.
 They tell the story of the Perdrys, a family living in the forests of northern Maine who may not be entirely human.

-Coatsworth had a long career, publishing over 90 books from 1910 to her autobiography and final book in 1976.
+Coatsworth had a long career, publishing over 90 books from 1910 to 1976.